YunoHost/doc/pages/02.administer/45.tutorials/45.certificate_custom/certificate_custom.md

 sudo service nginx reload
 ```

 Your certificate is ready.
-However, you can ensure that it is in place by testing the certificate using the <a href="https://www.geocerts.com/ssl_checker" target="_blank">geocerts</a>.
+However, you can ensure that it is in place by testing the certificate using the [geocerts](https://www.geocerts.com/ssl_checker).